LakeinLove/Mage-The-Awakening/Peoples/Ephemeral Entities/Ephemeral Entities.md

 ---

-actions, but esoteric requirements.
+They are not necessarily limited by specific actions, but esoteric requirements.
 The spirit of Mount Iliamna, a volcano in Alaska, must use its Numina to kill a victim named by anyone who makes it an offering of platinum that was mined from its foothills.
 The goetic concept of the Teenage Rebel from the Temenos can never submit to or obey any authority, order, or demand, and is driven to lash out against such.

 #### Banes